tianocore-docs/edk2-DecSpecification/3_edk_ii_dec_file_format/32_package_declaration_dec_definitions.md

 **_UnicodeString_**

-When the `<UnicodeString>` element (these characters are string literals as defined by the C99 specification: L"string", not actual Unicode characters) is included in a value, the build tools may be required to expand the ASCII string between the quotation marks into a valid UCS-2 character format string.
+When the `<UnicodeString>` element (these characters are string literals as defined by the C99 specification: L"string"/L'string', not actual Unicode characters) is included in a value, the build tools may be required to expand the ASCII string between the quotation marks into a valid UCS-2 character format string.
 The build tools parser must treat all content between the field separators (excluding white space characters around the field separators) as ASCII literal content when generating the AutoGen.c and AutoGen.h files.